Sustainable travel and the ASTW

 Some of the ASTW’s sustainability achievements so far:

 - Carbon neutral flights.
-Committee members’ flights for ASTW business, such as to interstate committee meetings, are offset by the ASTW
+Board members’ flights for ASTW business, such as to interstate Board meetings, are offset by the ASTW

 - More sustainable conventions.
 Sustainability has long been a priority at ASTW events, but we ramped that up for the 2019 AGM & Convention held in Cairns by introducing 9 Sustainability Guidelines.
 Members, hosts and event sponsors were encouraged to offset their flights, reduce plastic and food waste, promote sustainability, support ethical dining (through local, seasonal, responsibly sourced and/or plant-based menu options) and adopt other sustainability measures for the three-day event.